-This clause is classified as a civil penalty provision under the National Electricity (South Australia) Regulations.
+This paragraph is classified as a tier 2 civil penalty provision under the National Electricity (South Australia) Regulations.
 (See clause 6(1) and Schedule 1 of the National Electricity (South Australia) Regulations.)

 5.3.9 Procedure to be followed by a Generator proposing to alter a generating system